emmett-framework/emmett/docs/forms.md

 ```

 As you can see the `Form` class accepts a `dict` of `Field` objects for the input, we described them in the [DAL chapter](./dal#fields) of the documentation.
-Forms validate the input of the clients using their fields' validators: when the input passes the validation, the `accepted` attribute is set to `True`.
+Forms validate the input of the clients using their fields' validation: when the input passes the validation, the `accepted` attribute is set to `True`.
 The example above shows you that you can use this attribute to do stuffs when clients submit the form, and the submitted values are stored in `form.vars`.

 Forms with DAL entities
 -----------------------